-To learn more, visit their website here.
-To read all the submission guidelines, visit this page.
+To learn more, please visit their website here.

 Five Star

 Five Star is an imprint of the publisher Gale which is a part of the large academic company Cengage Learning, which has since been renamed Nelson, although this section of their website is still called Gale/Cengage.